brigademate/legal/PRIVACY_POLICY.md

 ## 5. Storage and Security
 Data is stored within Firebase infrastructure (Firestore, Storage, Authentication, Cloud Functions).
 Access is restricted through Firebase security rules and authentication.

 Deleting a project removes related records and files (including photos in Storage).
-Account deletion is available in the app (Menu > Account > Delete Account) or by contacting the operator if you cannot access the app.
+Account deletion is available in the app (Menu > Security > Delete Account) or by contacting the operator if you cannot access the app.

 ## 6. Sharing With Third Parties
 We use third-party providers to run the service: